 Consumers also have a right under the CCPA to request deletion of their Personal Information collected or maintained by BridgeTrust.

-The submission methods, authentication protocols, and time frames for response are identical to those referenced above in the “Right to Access Requests” section.
+The submission methods, authentication protocols, and time frames for response are identical to those referenced above in the “Consumer Access Requests” section.
 Keep in mind that the GLBA exemption and other legal exemptions may also apply to these requests.
 For example, BridgeTrust cannot delete data provided by a client to service an active (or recently active) account, because such data is still needed to provide the product or service and/or meet legal retention requirements.
 Another example would be the inability to delete certain data that is subject to a legal hold.

-BridgeTrust will explain in its response the manner in which has deleted the personal information.
-Or, if an exemption applies restricting Truist’s ability to delete the data, BridgeTrust will describe the basis for the denial of the request in its response.
+BridgeTrust will explain in its response the manner in which it has deleted the personal information.
+Or, if an exemption applies restricting BridgeTrust’s ability to delete the data, BridgeTrust will describe the basis for the denial of the request in its response.
 Should an exemption apply precluding the destruction of the data, BridgeTrust will not use the consumer’s personal information for any other purpose than provided for by that exemption (for example, if certain data cannot be deleted due to a legal hold, we will ensure that such data is no longer used for BridgeTrust marketing purposes).